 Marco Polo was a trader, like everybody in his family.
 As a Venetian, he traded with the far east, and anybody in Venice was familiar with the ways and culture of the people along the silk road.

-The truth, as often is the case, is somewhere in between.
+The truth, as often is the case, is probably somewhere in between.
 Maybe some of the most fantastic stories are a bit exaggerated, and maybe he actually wasn’t appointed personal counselor to the Mongol Kahn and maybe he didn’t travel as much as described in his book.
 But the modern consensus is that Marco Polo traveled to China.
 He saw most parts of it… And he came back.

 Famous Venetians who are not from Venice but have become honorary citizens just the same.